Uncategorized

 Issued simultaneously in two very limited editions, the book OOGLEPLEX ⁽²⁾ by Joe Truax and Jim Sanders was published in the mid eighties.
 The illustrations were news photographs of various atrocities juxtaposed with print media text and headlines concerning the (visual) “arts”.
 The end result was at once scathingly revealing and darkly amusing.
 There was … Read More

-concerning private sessions and public concerts
+Concerning private sessions and public concerts

 As the pandemic continued/continues, I was/am occasionally asked when I’ll be opening Studio Toile D’Angles for sessions and concerts.
 (And, within the last couple months, along with two invitations for gigs, I had an inquiry from an anonymous person as to when I’d be presenting my work publicly.
 Seems she [?] heard about me from … Read More